SocksTheWolf/AntiScamBotSite/install.md

 title: Installation
 layout: page
 hero_height: is-fullwidth
-subtitle: Install ScamGuard in your server with a few simple steps!
+subtitle: Install ScamGuard in your Discord server with a few quick steps!
 description: Simple installation directions for ScamGuard
 ---